denten-books/plain-text/1-metaphor.md

 speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
-The history of human--computer interaction began with manipulating physical switches, first by hand and then by removable storage media like paper tape and punch card.
+The history of human--computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
 The next phase was dialogic and conversational in nature.
-Conversational computing introduced the idea of a mediating agent or an interpreter, who could translate from a limited number of natural human language words into the specialized vocabulary of signals that could alter the state of the machine configuration.
+Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that could alter the machine configuration.
 The "direct manipulation" school of human--computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.

 The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations.
 At its logical extreme, the simulacrum supplants the thing being simulated.
-It appears as hyper-reality, direct and unmediated while being neither.
-All "objects of interest" within the modeled world are fabricated objects.
-As tools and interfaces they are limited to the artificial constraints of their makers.
-Such manufactured experiences present us with compelling, cathartic even, metaphors which extend the reach far beyond entertainment: subsuming all spheres of social activity mediated by computers.
-The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---thus requires not just a willing suspension of disbelief, but also poetics, hermeneutics, close reading, distant reading, deconstruction, trope analysis, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
-We cannot otherwise allow the suspension of disbelief to become a permanent condition.
+It appears as hyper-reality, the experience of direct and unmediated interaction without awareness of the underlying referent.
+All "objects of interest" within such a modeled world are fabricated objects.
+They are thus limited to the external artificial constraints imposed by their makers.
+Such manufactured experiences present us, the "users," with compelling, cathartic even, metaphors.
+The metaphors extend far beyond entertainment: subsuming all spheres of social activity mediated by computers.
+The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, trope analysis, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
+The suspension of disbelief otherwise threatens to become a permanent condition, disempowering as it is pleasurable or cathartic.

-At the writing of this book, our society stands at the threshold of direct brain to computer interfaces.
-Far from science fiction, the seemingly direct manipulation of machines "with one's mind" is common enough today to be turned into a toy.[^ln3-mindflex] Early attempts at brain--computer interfaces used either imprecise "noisy" electroencephalographic (EEG) scalp sensors or electrode implants that required invasive surgery.
-In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004;
+At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
+Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain--computer interfaces used either imprecise "noisy" electroencephalographic (EEG) scalp sensors or electrode implants that required invasive surgery.
+In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004; @miller_spectral_2007].
-@miller_spectral_2007].
 And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].
+At the surface, the advance of brain--computer interfaces seems to bring us closer to the vision of increasing directness: no interface, interaction between people and machines without intermediary symbols, words, or images.
 Military applications aside, we must prepare for a future in affective arts, the ultimate loss of references and resemblances: literature without representation, painting without figure, message without sign.

-However futuristic the possibility may seem to us today, brain--computer and subsequently brain--computer--brain interfaces are merely a small evolutionary step in a long history of brain-to-brain interfaces, already arbitrated by paper, ink, code, and silicon.
+However futuristic such possibilities may seem to us today, brain to computer and subsequently brain to computer to brain interfaces should be considered in the context of the long history of brain-to-brain interfaces, routinely mediated by paper, ink, code, and silicon.
 Media intercedes.
-But as technological dreams become reality they also become less interesting and more mundane.
-Habituation smoothes unreconciled corners of the human--machine interface.
+But as technological dreams become reality they also grow less interesting and more mundane.
+Habituation smoothes the rough edges of irreconcilability.
 The tool recedes from view and begins to seem like a natural and direct extension of the body.
-Our task now is to bring receding media to light, to expose the mediating structures supporting the simulation, and to insist on the primacy of the sign.
+The goal of computational poetics is to denaturalize the encounter, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
+A measure of discomfort in the fit between bodies and screens ensures our ability to structure the encounter on our own terms and to opt out when needed.
+My concern is not with the metaphysical entailments of a possible post-human future.
+The illusion of directness rather conceals the very human mechanisms of command and control.
+The simulation is ultimately a power structure and an economy of exchange between physical and mental resources.

+The above comments apply to computation generally.
+We will spend the following chapters peeling apart the layers of the literary and the bibliographic simulation in particular.
+Once the electronic book can be perceived as computation in kind, we can begin to examine the incongruence in the structures of meaning-making at the sites of storage and projection.
+If we consider "what you see is what you get" as a type of a promise, the following chapters will help us understand the ways of seeing and the material particulates of getting.
+The electronic book shall come to fore as a literary

 <!-- notes -->
 <!-- notes -->